{alt_text_cv}

 • Food & Drink

 Green tea is prepared from dried leaves of Camellia sinensis, a perennial evergreen shrub.
 It contains several compounds that are possibly beneficial to brain health, including caffeine, catechins (polyphenols like EGCG), and L-theanine (an amino acid derivative).
-Several observational studies and clinical trials suggest that green tea consumption might promote cognitive function, but no studies have tested whether it can prevent dementia.
+Numerous observational studies suggest that greater green tea consumption is associated with better cognitive function and lower dementia risk.
+Studies have shown that drinking green tea is safe at moderate and regular amounts.

 Evidence

-• 2 observational studies on cognitive function in older adults
+• 6 observational studies on cognitive function and/or dementia

 • Multiple preclinical studies